Getting Started

 Required variables

 These must be set for MailLaser to start.
-If either is missing, the application exits with an error.
+If any is missing, the application exits with an error.

 | Variable | Description |